Bhupesh-V/ugit/README.md

 ## Why `ugit`

-- You did an accidental `git` command you didn't want to.
+- You ran an accidental `git` command you didn't want to.
 - You don't want to waste your time searching on _how to undo ..._
+- Because you want to focus on problems at hand and not on Git (You don't like context switching)
 - Because `ugit` is cool

 ### [Motivations behind writing ugit 🙇‍♂️️](https://bhupesh-v.github.io/undo-your-last-git-mistake-with-ugit)